 - Wear the clean cotton gloves provided when handling photographs.

 - Do not rearrange document collections.
-If you need to order photocopies, ask the staff for instructions.
+If you need copies, ask the staff for instructions.

 - Photocopies from paper items must be requested at the retrieval desk.
 You can photograph from library materials using a digital camera without flash.
-Ask the staff for handling instructions.
-Please read our Digital Camera Use Policy.
+Please ask the staff for handling instructions and read our Digital Camera Use Policy.

 - Photocopies from microfilm are self-serve.
 Ask for assistance, if needed, when you are ready to make copies.
 You can make copies from the microfilm readers using your digital camera without a flash.